tom919654/JW_Kim/content/about/accomplishments.md

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Accomplish­ments'
-subtitle:
+subtitle: 'Presidential Science Scholarship for Graduate Student'

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format
 date_format: Jan 2006

-- Presidential Science Scholarship for Graduate Student

 design:
   columns: '1'